Amaluddin11/Disaster-Response-Pipelines/README.md

 testing.db - a saved cleaned dataset.

+ETL Pipeline Preparation.ipynb - notebook file in preparation for process_data.py (html is also provided).

 Folder: models

 train_classifier.py - to load cleaned data, build ML model, train and test the model, and save the model for web application.

 haha.pkl - a saved model for web application.

+ML Pipeline Preparation.ipynb - notebook file in preparation for train_classifier.py (html is also provided).

 ## Installation/Instructions <a name="installation"></a>